-On December 13, 2022, Costa Rica enacted Law No. 10,335, which seeks to eliminate the obstacles that hinder offshore investors' access to the local public debt markets, attracting foreign savings resources and encouraging foreign portfolio investment in securities issued under Costa Rican law.
-The promotion and opening of the public debt market will allow offshore investors to decide by portfolio management criteria their participation in the local public debt market and allow the Ministry of Finance to increase the participation of investors in the placement mechanisms of its securities.
+On December 13, 2022, Costa Rica enacted Law No. 10,335, which seeks to eliminate the obstacles that hinder the access of offshore investors to the local public debt markets.
+The opening of the local public debt market to offshore investors would make it possible to attract foreign savings resources and thus encourage foreign portfolio investment in securities issued under Costa Rican law.
+The promotion and opening of the public debt market will allow offshore investors to decide by portfolio management criteria their participation in the local public debt market, and allow the Ministry of Finance to increase the participation of investors in the placement mechanisms of its securities.
+For additional information see "Public Sector Debt."